 Heart Valve Replacement Surgery

-A healthy heart beats around 100,000 times a day.
+A healthy heart beats approximately 100,000 times a day.
 The heart’s job is to supply the body with oxygen-rich blood.
 The heart has four chambers.
-Blood is pumped through the four chambers with the help of four heart valves.
+Blood is pumped through the four chambers and the four heart valves.
+Valves between each of the heart's pumping chambers keep blood flowing forward through the heart.

 Heart valves open when the heart pumps to allow blood to flow.
 They close quickly between heartbeats to make sure blood does not flow backward.
 Any trouble in this normal flow pattern will make it hard for the heart to pump the blood where it needs to go.

 Pulmonic Valve: Controls the flow of blood to the lungs to get oxygen.